The New Age of Yamanaka Factors and Longevity

 First, an introduction is in order.

-David Andrew Sinclair AO is an Australian biologist who is a professor of genetics and co-director of the Paul F. Glenn Center for the Biology of Aging at Harvard Medical School.
+David Andrew Sinclair is an Australian biologist who is a professor of genetics and co-director of the Paul F. Glenn Center for the Biology of Aging at Harvard Medical School.

 He has a history of interesting work on aging including studies on NMN, resveratrol, AMPK, and mTOR pathways, plus much more.